crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 ## Introduction

 Workflows are a powerful way to encapsulate complex data analyses in a reproducible manner.
-However, to ensure workflows remain usable over time, it's essential to follow best practices for testing, continuous integration, and maintenance.
-This tutorial will guide you through setting up tests for Galaxy workflows, automating these tests with GitHub Actions, and implementing maintenance automation using LifeMonitor.
+However, to help make works more easily discoverable and reusable over time, it's essential to follow best practices for testing, continuous integration, and maintenance.
+This tutorial will guide you through setting up tests for workflows -- using the Galaxy workflow you ran earlier as running example --  automating these tests with GitHub Actions, and implementing maintenance automation using LifeMonitor.

 > 💡 **Applicability to other workflow systems**
 >
-> While this tutorial primarily focuses on Galaxy workflows, it's important to note that the best practices discussed here—testing, continuous integration, and maintenance automation—apply to workflows developed with any workflow management system.
-The specific tools and commands may differ (e.g., replacing `Planemo` with the appropriate testing framework for your workflow manager), but the core principles remain the same.
-You can adapt these practices to `NextFlow`, `Snakemake`, `CWL`, or any other workflow system by substituting the appropriate tools and commands for your platform.

-> 📚 **Galaxy Workflow Best Practices**
->
-> For more information about best practices for Galaxy workflows, you can follow this link: [Best Practices for Maintaining Galaxy Workflows](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html)
+> While this tutorial primarily focuses on Galaxy workflows, it's important to
+> note that the best practices discussed here -- testing, continuous integration,
+> and maintenance automation -- apply to workflows developed with any workflow
+> management system.
+The specific tools and commands may differ (e.g., replacing
+> `Planemo` with the appropriate testing framework for your workflow manager),
+> but the core principles remain the same.
+You can adapt these practices to
+> `NextFlow`, `Airflow`, `CWL`, or any other workflow system by substituting
+> the appropriate tools and commands for your platform.

 ---

 ## 1. Keep workflows versioned

 Version control is crucial for maintaining reproducibility and tracking changes in your workflows over time.
 Let's set up a GitHub repository to properly version your Galaxy workflows.

 ### Create a repository for your workflow

-1. Go to [GitHub](https://github.com) and sign in to your account
+1. Go to [GitHub](https://github.com) and sign in
 2. Click on the "+" icon in the upper right corner and select "New repository"
 3. Give your repository a name (e.g., `my-galaxy-workflow`)
 4. Add a description (optional)